I talk to people who are enthusiastic about passive real estate investing all the time.

 Building & Diversifying Your Portfolio

-When building an investment portfolio, diversification is a key concept.
-In fact, modern portfolio theory demands diversification to maximize returns without introducing unacceptable levels of risk.
+Diversification is a key concept when building an investment portfolio.
+Modern portfolio theory demands diversification to maximize returns without introducing unacceptable levels of risk.

 Despite that, too many people only hold stock-based paper assets.
-Year after year they put their money in the stock market hoping it will provide for them in retirement.
+They put their money in the stock market year after year, hoping it will provide for them in retirement.

-In past decades, bonds had been a reasonable way to diversify one’s portfolio.
+Bonds were a reasonable way to diversify one’s portfolio in past decades.
 Unfortunately, prolonged anemic returns in the bond market have made that option unacceptable for most.

 Fortunately, multifamily apartments remain a good option for risk-averse investors looking to maximize their returns and diversify their portfolios.

-With low correlation coefficients, high returns, and low volatility multifamily real estate is ideally suited as a diversification tool in a stock-heavy portfolio.
+With low correlation coefficients, high returns, and low volatility, multifamily real estate is ideally suited as a diversification tool for a stock-heavy portfolio.

-Being able to grow one’s wealth in a hard asset that doesn’t have wild swings in valuation gives investors peace of mind.
+Growing one’s wealth in a hard asset that isn’t subject to wild valuation swings gives investors peace of mind.

 Tax Advantages of Real Estate Ownership